Sindh Information Department

-The Sindh Information Department is a good department of the government of the province of Sindh in southern Pakistan.

-Functions

-The main functions of the Sindh Information Department are to provide better and purposeful coverage to the activities of government, through both electronic and print media, for which purpose the department coordinates with the media and journalists.
-It communicates daily with the Governor, the Chief Secretary's administrative department/s, and other government functionaries, regarding relevant press coverage.
-Weekly reports of television coverage of Sindh are also made.
+The Sindh Information Department is a provincial government entity in Sindh, Pakistan.
+Its primary role is to ensure effective and strategic media coverage of government activities through both electronic and print platforms.
+To achieve this, the department collaborates closely with the media and journalists.
+It maintains regular communication with the Governor, the Chief Secretary’s administrative departments, and other government officials regarding press coverage.
+Additionally, the department prepares weekly reports on television coverage related to Sindh.

 Department sections

 Press information section

 The press information section issues handouts, denials and clarifications to the print and electronic media, which normally get prominent coverage in national and regional news.
 Press briefings by various administrative officers are made at news conferences, and interviews with senior government officers are arranged regularly to highlight developmental activities as well as efforts to improve law and order, the campaign of anti-terrorist activity, and other steps taken by the Government of Sindh.

 A media projection plan, which focuses on the following points for proper and better projection of government activities, has been circulated to all departmental offices: